thierryc/sketch-assistants/README.md

 A TypeScript monorepo for Sketch Assistants and related packages.

-> ⚠️ This repository is in pre-release mode on the `next` tag until the Assistants are officially
+> ⚠️ This monorepo is in pre-release mode on the `next` tag until Sketch Assistants are officially
 > released.

 ## Contents